Filipino Americans (

 S2CID40241211.

-Archived from the original on December 22, 2011.
-Retrieved May 30, 2011.
+the original on 22 December 2011.
+Retrieved 30 May 2011.
 That Filipino food has, by and large, not been assimilated into mainstream American cuisine is ironic, given how adept Filipinos historically have been at assimilating into other dominant cultures (the country is Catholic; English is the second official language), and given how assimilated the myriad cuisines have been within the country itself.

 Asian America: A Primary Source Reader.
 Yale University Press. p.
 239.